jadavbindupriya/jadavbindupriya/README.md

-# Bindu Priya Jadav
-## Hi there 👋

-Welcome to my GitHub repository! 👋

-## About Me
+## 💫About Me
 I am Bindu Priya Jadav, a final-year B.Tech Computer Science Engineering student from NIT Hamirpur.
-Originally from Telangana, I am passionate about Data Science, Machine Learning, and Full-Stack Web Development.
+Originally from Telangana, I am passionate about Data Science, Machine Learning.
 I enjoy solving real-world problems through coding and research.

 ## 🔍 Current Focus
-Currently, I am focusing on enhancing my skills in **Machine Learning, Deep Learning, and NLP**, while also working on **web development projects** using **ReactJS, NextJS, and NodeJS**.
+Currently, I am focusing on enhancing my skills in **Machine Learning, Deep Learning, and NLP**.
 My journey in tech has been exciting, and I am continuously learning new technologies to stay updated with industry trends.

 ## 🚀 Projects
 Stay tuned for updates on my projects!
 I look forward to sharing them with you here on GitHub.